heykapil/blog/data/blog/CSIR NEWFMS Portal Guide.md

  **1. About CSIR JRF-NET**

-The National eligibility exam (NET) is conducted by National Testing Agency(NTA) on behalf of CSIR and UGC.
+The National eligibility test(NET) is conducted by National Testing Agency(NTA) on behalf of CSIR and UGC.
 A number of candidate who get good ranks are declared JRF and such candidates are eligible for fellowship if they apply for the research in India.

 **2. About NewFms Portal**